The Antonin Scalia Law School Moot Court Board is pleased to host:

 The competitors in the semifinals, argued at the end of the second day, argue before a single panel of distinguished judges, who select a finalist plaintiff and finalist defendant.

 The finalists argue before a panel of distinguished judges on a subsequent Friday afternoon.
-In the past, this round of the competition has been held at the Federal district courthouse in Alexandria.
 All LRWA II students are required to attend this argument or view of video of it later that evening.